-Depending on where you live, your electric bill can be super expensive no matter which season we’re in.
-You run the AC all the time during summer and the furnace during winter.
-We just don’t seem to get a break.
+Depending on where you live, your electric bill can be super expensive, no matter which season we’re in.
+You run the AC during summer and the furnace during winter.
+We don’t seem to get a break.

 Smart devices can go a long way in saving you some cash.
-Smart sprinklers, for instances, stop watering when it’s rained and monitor to make sure you’re not wasting water.
-Tap or click for the features to look for to upgrade your sprinkler system.
+Smart sprinklers, for instance, stop watering when it’s raining and monitor to ensure you’re not wasting water.
+Tap or click for the features to look for when upgrading your sprinkler system.

 But what about the rest of your home?
 Most electronics continue to consume energy when they’re “off.”
 Why does this occur, and what can you do about it?
 We’re here to answer these questions and help slash your power costs brought to you by our sponsor, SimpliSafe.